 Planning your financial life sometimes means balancing competing goals.
 For members of the sandwich generation (those in their 30s, 40s, and early 50s), it's often a struggle to keep their own objectives in sight while juggling the financial needs of both aging parents and children.

 Samuella Becker, CEO and founder of New York City-based TigressPR, is experiencing firsthand the challenges of being "sandwiched."
 Since 2010, she's been covering the cost of assisted living for her mother, a former elementary schoolteacher who was diagnosed with dementia.
 "I would never in a million years have thought memory loss would be an issue in her golden years of retirement," Becker says.

 Since her mother entered a senior living facility, Becker has spent over $400,000 on her mother's care while also helping her son navigate college.
 That, paired with some health issues that led her husband to an early retirement, has meant putting her own retirement on the back burner.

-If you're concerned about your own financial outlook as part of the sandwich generation, these tips can help you better navigate the financial waters.
+If you're concerned about your financial health as part of the sandwich generation, these tips can help you find the right balance between competing goals and obligations.

-An open dialogue is also important to have with your own kids when it comes to things like helping them buy a first car, pay for college, or prepare to buy a home.
+An open dialogue is also key to communication with your own kids when it comes to things like helping them buy a first car, pay for college, or prepare to buy a home.
 Cary recommends setting boundaries on how much you're willing — and can afford — to pay to avoid sacrificing your own financial goals.